daanvdk/is_valid/README.md

 # Is Valid?
-'Is Valid?' is a simple lightweight python library to create validation functions that check that data is in a certain format.
+'Is Valid?' is a simple lightweight python library for validation predicates.

 ## Usage
-There are a lot of very basic functions like `is_str`:
+There are a lot of very basic predicates like `is_str`:
 ```python
 >>> is_str("foobar")
 True
 >>> is_str(None)
 False
 ```
-But also more complex functions like `is_match` or `is_list_of`:
+But also more complex predicate generators like `is_match` or `is_list_of`:
 ```python
 >>> is_integer_string = is_match(r'^\d+$')
 >>> is_integer_string('12345')